 For over ten years, Lisa authored the monthly “Law Column” for the Michigan Association of Secondary School Principals.
 She has written many articles on school law topics, including “Discipline of Students for Off-Campus Conduct” in the book School Violence: From Discipline to Due Process.
 Lisa was elected President of the Michigan Council of School Attorneys and served on its Board of Directors for two terms.
 She also served on the Board of Directors for the NSBA Council of School Attorneys.
 Lisa has conducted hundreds of presentations on a variety of school law topics.

 Lisa lives in East Lansing where she bravely flies her Notre Dame flag on football Saturdays.
-She currently serves as President of the Church Council for University Lutheran Church and is also President of the Centre College Alumni Association.
+She served as President of the Church Council for University Lutheran Church as well as President of the Centre College Alumni Association.